By Emily Gantt

-You may wonder if it’s better to train your dog at home or enroll your pup in dog training courses.
-This is a great question and a tough one.
-Ideally, you could take your pup to a few classes, and they come home a perfect dog.
-The truth is even if you enroll your woofer in a course, you’ll still need to continue the training at home.
+You may wonder if it’s better to train your dog at home or enroll your pup in a training course.
+This is a great question — and a tough one.
+Ideally, you could take your pup to a few classes, and they'd come home a perfect dog.
+The truth is even if you enroll your woofer in a course, you’ll still need to continue training at home.

 There are tons of ways you can go about training a dog in and out of the home.
 Here are just a few that we'll touch on:

 Group classes are exactly what they sound like: a group of dogs learning together in a structured setting.
-These are typically hands-on courses that the owner attends with their pet.
+These are typically hands-on courses that require the pet parent's attendance.

 Obedience classes are often recommended for all puppies.
 Obedience classes cover basic commands like come, stay, leave it, and loose leash walking.
 This is typically the most economical option for training classes.